See Spot Run: Production

-"See Spot Run" was entirely shot in Vancouver, British Columbia, Canada from June 12 to August 7, 2000.
+See Spot Run was entirely shot in Vancouver, British Columbia, Canada from June 12 to August 7, 2000.

 Reception

 The film received negative reviews.
-Rotten Tomatoes reports an approval rating of 23% based on 77 reviews, with an average score of 3.65/10.
+Review aggregator Rotten Tomatoes reports a score of 24% based on 76 reviews, with an average rating of 3.9/10.
 The site's consensus states that it "has all the elements children enjoy in a movie: a lovable dog, bad things happening to stupid adults, and lots of dog poop.
 For adults, it's either hit-or-miss".
+On Metacritic, the film holds a weighted average score of 24 out of 100 based on 23 critics, indicating "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Roger Ebert gave the film 1 1/2 out of 4 stars.
-Nell Minow of Common Sense Media was concerned about the movie’s excessive use of adult humor in a PG rated movie as described "Too dumb and too vulgar for anyone".
+Nell Minow of Common Sense Media was concerned about the movie's excessive use of adult humor in a PG rated movie as described "Too dumb and too vulgar for anyone".

 Home media

-"See Spot Run" was released on VHS and DVD by Warner Home Video on August 28, 2001.
+See Spot Run was released on VHS and DVD by Warner Home Video on August 28, 2001.